HoriaSt/event-log-partitioning/README.md

 It should be stored in a folder named "data" on the main folder (or the hardcoded data path variable requires adjustment).
 The code will recreate some CSV files before sending the data to PostgreSQL; therefore, additional storage space is required.

+In case one does not want to create the event log once again using the provided functions, it can also be downloaded from an online page: https://www.dropbox.com/s/2qx0rsp265qfkzy/2022-07-13_OULAD_Event_Log.xes?dl=0

 ## System Requirements
 Approximately 500MBs of storage space is needed for the required data and for parsing the cleaned information.
 Moreover, creating the event log and parsing it to a XES file requieres an aditional 778MBs of storage.